Important COVID-19 update

 Ryans Swamp attracts many waterbirds such as swamp hens, egrets and ducks.
 It is also home to numerous frogs, snakes and turtles.

-Cave Beach car park to Bherwerre Beach via fire trail
+Cave Beach car park to Bherwerre Beach via fire trail loop walk

 To complete a circuit, walk to Bherwerre Beach via Ryans Swamp, then take the fire trail back to Cave Beach Road from Bherwerre Beach.